Knowledge Hub

 • Effecting a pre-pack can be a cheaper insolvency option than other options due to the speed of the process.

-• If the directors purchased the business from the company in administration, then they may retain control of the business post-sale, rather than it passing to people who have little or no understanding or experience of the business.
+• If the directors purchased the business from the company in administration, then they may retain control of the business post-sale, rather than it passing to people who have little or no understanding or experience with the business.

 • It may be the only option, other than liquidation, for an insolvent company which does not have sufficient funds to continue trading.
-The proceeds of sale from the pre pack are available for creditors, whereas there may be little or no value in the business once it has ceased trading in a liquidation situation.
+The proceeds of sale from the pre-pack are available for creditors, whereas there may be little or no value in the business once it has ceased trading in a liquidation situation.

-Disadvantages to a pre-pack
+Disadvantages of a pre-pack administration

 Notwithstanding the various advantages to a pre-pack, there are also several disadvantages to proceeding in this way and pre-packs have been criticised and been the subject of adverse media attention:

 • Traditionally, it is an opaque mechanism.
-Although any secured creditors of the company will need to be aware of the possibility of a pre-pack in order to release their security, unsecured creditors may not find out about the sale until it has been completed and therefore, have no say in the process.
+Although any secured creditors of the company will need to be aware of the possibility of a pre-pack in order to release their security, unsecured creditors may not find out about the sale until it has been completed and you may have no say in the process.

 • The pre-pack process has little legislative governance.
 Pre-packs are primarily controlled by the administrator’s professional standards.

 • Extensive marketing of the business cannot be undertaken prior to the sale in case publicity about the financial position of the company destroys the value of the business.
-Arguments have therefore been made that this results in the administrator being unable to fully test the market, possibly resulting in lower returns for unsecured creditors.
+Arguments have been made that this results in the administrator being unable to fully test the market, possibly resulting in lower returns for unsecured creditors.

-• Similarities have been drawn between pre-packs and ‘phoenix’ companies where an indebted company is liquidated and the business transferred to a new company with the purpose of leaving behind the liabilities.
+• Similarities have been drawn between pre-packs and ‘phoenix’ companies where an indebted company is liquidated and the business is transferred to a new company with the purpose of leaving behind the liabilities.
 In a similar way, a pre-pack often results in the sale of the business to the directors of the insolvent company, leaving behind creditors.

 • There is a potential conflict of interest for the insolvency practitioner, who will be approached by the directors of the insolvent company, prior to its going into administration, to discuss a pre-pack as an option and who may then feel obliged to agree to the pre-pack in order to be appointed as the administrator.